What sets a log home apart?

 Two characteristics, however, can stand out.
 One has to do with the roof, and the other with ceilings.
 A log home can have a conventional roof, constructed of rafters or trusses.
 These are generally unseen, as in a conventional home.
 Some people, however, like to see the structure of their homes with log rafters, which run exposed from the tops of walls to their roof ridge beam, or with log purlins, which are exposed and run parallel with the ridge log beam.

+Wood is a naturally green material, being renewable and sustainable in the long term.
+Additionally, superior log home designs are reliably more energy efficient than other housing types.
+For example, the heating and cooling system in a log home is generally 15% more efficient than its traditional counterpart.
 Another factor in energy-efficiency is air infiltration.
 Tests have shown that modern log walls don’t leak air.
 Also, the increased thermal mass of log houses will put the owner in the forefront of the environmental movement when it comes to energy-efficient construction.

 A ten-year joint study conducted by the construction industry, the US Department of Energy (DOE) and Housing and Urban Development (HUD), and the National Bureau of Standards shows that log or solid wood construction can save up to 25 percent on annual energy (heating and cooling) bills when compared to stick-built or ordinary frame construction.